doughgle/doughgle.github.io/content/explainer/docs-as-code-build-pipeline-explained/index.md

 ### 3 Check Prose

-Tools like the Hemingway Editor and Writers diet give feedback on your prose.
+Tools like the [Hemingway Editor](https://hemingwayapp.com/) give feedback on your prose.
 The Hemingway editor is an online interactive editor that grades your prose by school reading age.
 It shows Readability as Grade 6 to 18, where lower is generally better.
 It follows simple rules, and highlights parts of the prose that make it hard to read or less impactful.

 ---
 ![example of feedback on prose using Hemingway Editor](hemingway-editor.png "Hemingway Editor: my writing was flagged for passive voice violations")